 Whether your company is opening the door to ecommerce or has been crushing the ecommerce game for years, one question remains: Are you using the right platform?
-As your business grows and evolves, it’s always worth reevaluating your ecommerce platform to make sure it’s the best fit for your needs and your trajectory.
+As your company grows and evolves from a small business to a midsize ecommerce company to an enterprise retailer, it’s always worth reevaluating your ecommerce platform to make sure it’s the best fit for your needs and your trajectory.

-How did a company that set its sights on the small business market end up the platform of choice for renowned brands like Ben & Jerry’s, Molton Brown, S.C.
-Johnson, Skullcandy, Sony, Vodafone and Woolrich?
+This company that set its sights on the small-business market has become the platform of choice for renowned brands in industries like luxury goods and fashion, health and beauty, consumer electronics, manufacturing, automotive parts, and CBD products.
 A review on WebsiteBuilderExpert.com explains: “It has more built-in sales tools than any of its competitors and combines these features with advanced SEO and fantastic multi-channel integration.
 It's designed to help boost large and fast-growing businesses into the big leagues!”

 Despite serving clients in the big leagues, BigCommerce hasn’t forgotten the small businesses that inspired them in 2009.

-Go to the BigCommerce website today and you can choose any of the three levels of the Essentials plan for small businesses to get an online store “up and running in less time, with less cost,” or a custom Enterprise plan for big businesses with use cases like headless commerce, B2B, wholesale, multi-channel, and international ecommerce.
+Go to the BigCommerce Essentials website today, and you can choose any of the three levels of the Essentials plan for small businesses to get an online store up and running quickly.
+Larger companies can opt for a custom Enterprise plan with use cases like headless commerce, B2B, wholesale, omnichannel, commerce-as-a-service, offline to online, multi-storefront and international ecommerce.